aoyshi/Machine-Leaning-Basics/unsupervised/clustering/kmeans/README.md

 ## OUTPUT:
 [c1...ck] = array of k centroids (each centroid is a point with p features)

+# Objective:
+Implement k-means (with k-means++ seeding) from scratch, and compare output and performance with sci-kit learn's built-in k-means module.

 # PSEUDOCODE:
 1. Initialize/seed k centroids using kmeans++ (can also use Llyod's random initialization)